RednibCoding/rune-lang/README.md

 ![](readme/artifacts-download.png)

 ## Build from source
-Simply run the `build.bat` on Windows or the `build.sh` on Linux or Mac from the [dist directory](dist/).
+Simply run the `build.bat` on Windows or the `build.sh` on Linux or Mac from the [rune directory](rune/).
 This will build the Rune binary for all three platforms in there respective directories.

 ## Using the Language